List of James Bond novels and short stories: 1981–1996: John Gardner

-1996–2002: Raymond Benson
+1996–2002, 2025: Raymond Benson

 In 1996, American author Raymond Benson became the writer of the Bond novels.
 Benson had previously written The James Bond Bedside Companion, first published in 1984, and had also written scenarios and support material published in 1986 for the James Bond 007 tabletop role-playing game.
-By the time he moved on to other, non-Bond related projects in 2002, Benson had written six Bond novels, three novelizations, and three short stories.
+By the time he moved on to other, non-Bond related projects in 2002, Benson had written six Bond novels, three novelisations, and three short stories.
 Benson followed Gardner's pattern of setting Bond in the contemporary timeframe of the 1990s and, according to academic Jeremy Black, had more echoes of Fleming's style than John Gardner.

 Benson also changed Bond's gun back to the Walther PPK, put him behind the wheel of a Jaguar XK8 and made him swear more, which led Black to note that there was an increased level of crudity lacking in either Fleming or Gardner.
 However, commenting in The Australian, Peter Janson-Smith, Fleming's former literary agent, noted that Benson "has got the Fleming feel ...
 It's as close to Fleming as I have seen."
 The Peterborough Evening Telegraph agreed, stating that with Benson's 007, in keeping more with Fleming, "PC-ness goes out the window and it's a more ruthless Bond with bad habits."
 The Sunday Mercury in 1999 said, "Benson has made Bond less gimmicky, concentrating on the action rather than the gadgets.
 The result is a slick enough read for dedicated Bond fans who like blazing guns (Walthers, of course) and beautiful women" and Kirkus Reviews called Benson's 007 "a chip off the old block and, if not a gilt-edged Bond, at least a double-A."